 The fluid you need is based on your energy intake and how much activity you do.
-A good rule of thumb is to drink 200-300ml of fluid at every meal and snack - so at least six glasses a day - and preferably water - although other fluids such as diet beverages and milk all contribute to your daily fluid intake.
+A good rule of thumb is to drink 200-300ml of fluid at every meal and snack - so at least six glasses a day - and preferably water - although other fluids such as diet beverages, milk, and even tea all contribute to your daily fluid intake.

 - Don't wait to feel thirsty keep sipping to stay alert. - Thirst is often mistaken for hunger.
 To avoid overeating, drink water before a meal. - Many fruit and vegetables contain water.
-Eating them can help increase your intake of water but you will still need to drink at least six glasses to make sure you have enough. - Always keep a bottle of fresh water handy.
+Eating them can help increase your intake of water but you will still need to drink up to six glasses to make sure you have enough. - Always keep a bottle of fresh water handy in your vehicle.